Garimagupta85/Garimagupta85/README.md

-- 👋 Hi, I’m Garima
+Welcome to my profile 👋
 <!-- - 👀 I’m interested in  -->
 I’m currently Masters student concentrating in Data Science and statistics.
 My interest areas include NLP, Knowledge Graphs and Statistics.
 <!-- - 💞️ I’m looking to collaborate on business- -->